Internal Linking for SEO – Beginners Guide

 Old-school plugins worked on Regex (Regular Expressions).
 You would give the plugin a list of keywords (e.g., “Cat”), and it would blindly link the word “Cat” every single time it appeared on your site.

-- It didn’t care if you were talking about a “Cat” (animal) or a “Caterpillar” (machine).
+- It did not care if you were talking about a “Cat” (animal) or a “Caterpillar” (machine).

-- It didn’t care if the link was relevant.
+- It did not care if the link was relevant.

 - It created spammy, robotic patterns.